THOUGH I WAS BLIND, NOW I SEE (Part 1)￼

 First, Jesus wanted the Jews then and all men today to know that we all were spiritually blind from birth.

-As it was in the case of this man, our spiritual blindness was not caused by our individual sin, but by the original sin, the sin of Adam.
+As it was in this man’s case, our spiritual blindness was not caused by our sin but by the original sin, the sin of Adam.
 Our spiritual blindness was the direct result of our alienation from the life of God from the womb (Eph.
 4:17-19).

 Our spiritual blindness is responsible for our constant straying from the right path to the way that leads to death and destruction.
 This is why the Bible often refers to us as “the lost sheep of God.”